 Highly successful project managers build great relationships of trust with the project’s stakeholders.
 In doing so, they focus their attention on those stakeholders who have the most power and influence over the project – and especially those who are not supportive of the initiative.
 By proactively listening to the stakeholders’ concerns and acting upon their feedback they strengthen buy-in and commitment to the project.
 These project managers are proactive and don’t shy away from initiating a difficult conversation.

 A large part of successful delivery is keeping risks, issues and changes under control.
-Highly successful project managers instill a risk-awareness culture in the team by consistently asking people what they worry about, what is impeding their work what could potentially go wrong.
+Highly successful project managers instil a risk-awareness culture in the team by consistently asking people what they worry about, what is impeding their work what could potentially go wrong.
 They also monitor changes – not because they are opposed to them – but because they need to assess the impact on factors such as time, cost, quality and benefits if a requirement changes.

 8. They deliver on their promises

-It essential to successful delivery that managers are credible and that clients and stakeholders trust them.
+It is essential to successful delivery that managers are credible and that clients and stakeholders trust them.
 Highly successful project managers do what they say they will – also when it comes to chasing other people for the actions they take on.
 They set a good example and gain an enormous amount of respect for being effective, timely and reliable.
 The fastest way to lose credibility is to promise something you cannot keep.

 - In which ways do you add value to your client and your project?